 The Indianapolis medication error lawyer at the Law Office of Kelley J. Johnson is experienced in investigating how medication errors happen and identifying all the potentially liable parties.

-With over 15 years of litigation experience, Kelley J. Johnson has the legal experience and commitment to hold accountable health care providers who injure patients through preventable medication errors.
+With nearly 20 years of litigation experience, Kelley J. Johnson has the legal experience and commitment to hold accountable health care providers who injure patients through preventable medication errors.

 Call us today or use our online contact form to have us review your case free of charge.